There are two key themes when it comes to figuring out your path in life.

 In this article, you’ll find a list of self-discovery journal prompts.
 They’ll help you discover your values, strengths, weaknesses, interests, and hobbies.
 Along with what makes you happy, and what makes you sad.

 What is Self-Discovery?

-This is going to sound so cliché, but self-discovery is a journey.
+This is going to sound so cliché, but self-discovery is a journey to self-awareness.

 It’s where we learn more about ourselves by looking at our past experiences, current situation, and future goals.
 This is an ongoing process of learning who we are and how we can live a life that truly represents us.

 How do you know if you’re on the right track?

 By being honest in your attempts to get to know yourself.
 Even if what you discover scares you a little, or is hard to admit to, or accept.

 As you continue to grow, you’ll find yourself going through several phases of re-evaluating your life.
 This is normal.
 No one has life totally figured out.